 Cooperation and consultation in transportation decision-making are critical components of the transportation planning process.
-Participation of non-metropolitan local governments before, during, and after the transportation decision-making process results in improved transportation planning, performance, and project development.
+Participation of non-metropolitan1 local governments before, during, and after the transportation decision-making process results in improved transportation planning, performance, and project development.
 Specific benefits include:

-- Ensuring non-metropolitan local officials around the state have a voice in the transportation planning and programming processes; - Ensuring non-metropolitan local officials have the opportunity to help shape the future of the transportation network in Florida; - Providing non-metropolitan local officials information and resources as needed to make informed transportation planning and programming decisions; - Assisting non-metropolitan local officials in securing federal and state transportation improvement project funding; - Building an ongoing relationship between FDOT and non-metropolitan local officials; and - Promoting connections between land use, transportation, and economic development.
+- Ensuring non-metropolitan local officials around the state have a voice in the transportation planning and project prioritization processes. - Ensuring non-metropolitan local officials have the opportunity to help shape the future of the transportation network in Florida. - Providing non-metropolitan local officials with information and resources that allows them to make informed transportation planning and prioritization decisions. - Assisting non-metropolitan local officials to secure federal and state transportation improvement project funding. - Building an ongoing relationship between the Florida Department of Transportation (FDOT) and nonmetropolitan local officials. - Promoting connections between land use, transportation, and economic development.

-Federal and state law require the cooperative development of transportation plans and programs by the state, metropolitan planning organizations (MPOs) for urbanized areas, and affected jurisdiction's non-metropolitan officials having responsibility for transportation in rural areas.
-In federal law, "cooperation" means that the parties involved in carrying out the transportation planning and programming processes work together to achieve a common goal or objective.
+Federal and state law require the cooperative development of transportation plans and programs by the state, metropolitan planning organizations (MPOs) for urbanized areas, and affected jurisdiction's non-metropolitan officials responsible for transportation in rural areas.
+In federal law, "cooperation" means that the parties involved in the transportation planning process work together to achieve a common goal or objective.
 This concept began with the passage of the Intermodal Surface Transportation Efficiency Act (1991) and was strengthened over the next 25 years, as shown in Table 1.

-Fixing America's Surface Transportation (FAST) Act, passed by Congress in 2015, continues the federal commitment to a statewide and non-metropolitan planning process and establishes a cooperative, continuous, and comprehensive framework for making transportation investment decisions throughout the state.
-Oversight of this process is a joint responsibility of FHWA and FTA.
+Fixing America's Surface Transportation (FAST) Act, passed by Congress in 2015, continues the federal commitment to a statewide and non-metropolitan planning process, establishing a cooperative, continuous, and comprehensive framework for making transportation investment decisions throughout the state.
+Oversight of this process is a joint responsibility of the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
 Appendix A contains the key provisions of the FAST Act.
-Florida Statutes also include provisions requiring FDOT to coordinate transportation planning and programming activities with local governments.
-A summary of these key statutory requirements are provided in Appendix B.
+Florida Statutes also include provisions requiring FDOT to coordinate transportation planning activities with local governments.
+Appendix B provides a summary of these key statutory requirements.